-- Particle Fountain You may play this interrupt only on a mission that you completed. - particle scattering device A type of ship's special equipment.
-It has no built in function, but is activated by the Particle Scattering Field card. - passing locations To "pass" or "fly by" a location (e.g., for Cargo Bay, Subspace Warp Rift, or Hail), your ship must move to it from one location and away from it to a different one, all using span numbers.
+Particle Fountain - You may play this interrupt only on a mission that you completed.

+particle scattering device - A type of ship's special equipment.
+It has no builtin function, but is activated by the Particle Scattering Field card.

+passing locations - To "pass" or "fly by" a location (e.g., for Cargo Bay, Subspace Warp Rift, or Hail), your ship must move to it from one location and away from it to a different one, all using span numbers.
 The ship is not considered to pass a mission if it moves away from it back in the direction it came from (e.g., picking up someone stranded at the end of the spaceline), or if it moves to or from the mission without using span numbers (e.g., Wormhole).

-Patrol Neutral Zone - Revised lore: Neutral Zone Region • Nebula regions of space).
+Patrol Neutral Zone - Revised lore: Neutral Zone Region • Nebula

+There are "no opposing ships in Neutral Zone" if your opponent has no opposing ships (including landed and docked ships) at any location that is part of the Neutral Zone (see regions of space).
 See unopposed, cloaking and phasing.

-There are "no opposing ships in Neutral Zone" if your opponent has no opposing ships (including landed and docked ships) at any location that is part of the Neutral Zone (see